Icemic/quickjs-rusty/README.md

 ## Installation

-By default, quickjs is **bundled** with the `libquickjs-sys` crate and automatically compiled, assuming you have the appropriate dependencies.
+We have a builtin quickjs-ng submodule, so you don't need to install quickjs-ng manually.
+We'll be at best effort to keep the submodule up-to-date with the latest quickjs-ng version.

+Make sure you have `Clang` installed on your system.

 ### Windows Support

-quickjspp-rs can be used under target `x86_64-pc-windows-msvc`,
+quickjspp-rs can be used under target `x86_64-pc-windows-msvc` with `Clang` installed.

-### System installation

-To use the system installation, without the bundled feature, first install the required dependencies, and then compile and install quickjspp.

-You then need to disable the `bundled` feature in the `libquickjs-sys` crate to force using the system version.